jacksimmons/ecm2423-maze-solver/README.md

 This is equivalent to finding the path with the fewest nodes in this search space.

 # Performance
-To improve performance, insert -flto (standard link-time optimiser) or -O1, -O2 or -O3 (increasingly aggressive optimisation) compiler optimisation flags before the -o flag in your compiler execution or Makefile:
+To improve performance, insert -flto (standard link-time optimiser) or -O1, -O2 or -O3 (increasingly aggressive optimisation) compiler optimisation flags before the -o flag in your compiler execution:

 	Original:
 	... -o ./maze_solver
 	New:
 	... -O3 -flto -o ./maze_solver

+Or just run "make maze_solver_opt".
 Since smaller mazes are already very quick, this will only have a major impact on the larger mazes.